 The Fund's financial statements are prepared on the modified cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-Under that basis, the only assets recognized are cash and investments, no liabilities are recognized.
-Consequently, revenues from all sources are recognized when received, rather than when earned; and expenditures are recognized when cash, cash equivalents or investments are disbursed, rather than when the obligation is incurred.
-The statement of revenues, expenditure, and change in fund balance present sources and uses of available spendable financial resources during a given period and use fund balance as the measure of available spendable financial resources at the end of the period.
-Investments are recorded at fair value and changes in fair value are included as interest income in the statement of revenues, expenditure, and change in fund balance.
+Under that basis, the only asset recognized is pooled cash, no liabilities are recognized.
+Consequently, revenues from all sources are recognized when received, rather than when earned; and expenditures are recognized when pooled cash is disbursed, rather than when the obligation is incurred.